nicolecarman/hackbright-java-spec-capstone/README.md

 This is my final capstone project for the Hackbright x Optum cohort.
 My full-stack web application, PurrfectHealth, is a management system for a veterinary clinic that specializes in feline health.
 It's a user-friendly system that helps the vet staff keep track of clients and their cats.

+Please note: None of the screenshots included in this ReadMe are of actual size.

 ## Tech stack
 - HTML